 5. PPC Marketing

-Pay-per-click marketing is a way to generate income based on website traffic, and Google AdWords management is an effective way to drive more potential renters to your site.
+Pay-per-click marketing is a way to generate income based on website traffic, and you can use PPC marketing for your apartment complex since it is an effective way to drive more potential renters to your site.
 The more click-throughs there are, the more interaction you have with potential clients.

 To be effective, you want to reach an audience that is looking for an apartment in their budget range, in your location, right now.
 However, these people may not be from your city, your state, or even your country.
 This makes PPC marketing both incredibly broad and focused at the same time.